About Me

 I'm not sure what else to tell you...
 For now, here's Cocoa - the best cat that ever lived.

-She's was 21 years old when she passed away in October 2003.
+She was 21 years old when she passed away in October 2003 and was with me longer than any other pet.

 My Mom came home one day and told us over dinner how she saw this cute kitten at the mall that had a sign on it.
 It was going to be turned over to the humane society because noone wanted it.
 She said I should go buy it.
 It didn't take much to convince me.
 I went right after dinner to rescue her from that pet store and so the story began...
 Noone wanted the little scrawny kitten that was quite ugly.
 She had a pug nose but with alot of vet visits she grew into a very beautiful cat.